via493/growthplot/README.md

 Project for App4Kids Hackathon

-This project uses Pythons Django web framework.
-Ensure that you have Python installed on your computer.
+This project uses Python's Django web framework on top of a PostgreSQL database.
+Ensure that you have Python and Postgres installed on your computer.
+You should be able to get all OS specific installation instructions for Python and Postgres by visitng the relevant websites.

 ##Installation instructions for Django 1.8:
 To install Django you can use Python's package manager `pip`: